 - WFTDA’s Diversity and Inclusiveness Statement – The WFTDA leadership is making an explicit commitment to improving diversity and inclusion within the WFTDA.

-- Board of Directors – WFTDA is overseen by a five-member, volunteer Board of Directors.
+- Board of Directors – WFTDA is overseen by a volunteer Board of Directors.

 - Code of Conduct – WFTDA leagues and skaters are held to a Code of Conduct, which outlines responsibilities and practices, on and off the track.